 - Risk Management System

 The Board of Directors holds a regular meeting at least in every quarter.
 And in order that directors are able to be present at a Board meeting, the Secretarial Department specifies a schedule of Board meetings in advance every year and informs all the directors of this schedule at all times before the Board meetings.
 The Secretarial Department will send an invitation together with supporting documents at least 7 days in advance of the meeting so that the Board of Directors may consider it and have sufficient time to study information before attending the meeting.
-In 2015, the Board of Directors held 6 meetings in total.
-The Chairperson of the board attended all the Board meetings, and during the meetings the chairperson gave a chance and allocated time for directors to ask the Management and for careful, appropriate and sufficient consideration of information, and records of the meetings were kept in writing and minutes of the meetings certified by the Board of Directors were filed and made ready for examination by the directors and parties concerned.
+In 2018, the Board of Directors held 5 meetings in total.
+The Chairperson of the board always attach importance to attend all the Board meetings.
+Also during the meetings the chairperson gave a chance and allocated time for directors to ask the Management and for careful, appropriate and sufficient consideration of information, and records of the meetings were kept in writing and minutes of the meetings certified by the Board of Directors were filed and made ready for examination by the directors and parties concerned.

 - Reporting by Board of Directors